legion-core/Zero-OS/README.md

 * There won’t be any official support for legacy GPUs.
 * It’s up to the user to manage those drivers.
-* Zero OS doesn’t guarantee stability with legacy drivers.
+* Zero-OS doesn’t guarantee stability with legacy drivers.

 ---

-### 7. Does Zero OS ship 32bit packages/libs to support 32bit applications (e.g. Steam Client) ?
+### 7. Does Zero-OS ship 32bit packages/libs to support 32bit applications (e.g. Steam Client) ?

-A. No. Zero OS only ships 64bit packages by default, but users can layer/install those packages/libs manually, as they are available in repos.
+A. No. Zero-OS only ships 64bit packages by default, but users can layer/install those packages/libs manually, as they are available in repos.

 ---

-### 8. Does Zero OS include printing support ? are HP/older printers supported by default ?
+### 8. Does Zero-OS include printing support ? are HP/older printers supported by default ?

-A. Zero OS ships cups + system-config-printer by default (with avahi for WiFi printer detection), but hplip or older printer drivers are not included, as they are user-specific and would bloat Zero OS if all were added.
+A. Zero-OS ships cups + system-config-printer by default (with avahi for WiFi printer detection), but hplip or older printer drivers are not included, as they are user-specific and would bloat Zero-OS if all were added.

 ---

-### 9. what are extra repos included by Zero OS by default ?
+### 9. what are extra repos included by Zero-OS by default ?

-A. Zero OS by default includes extra 3rd-party repos which are not part of Fedora by default:
+A. Zero-OS by default includes extra 3rd-party repos which are not part of Fedora by default:

 1. rpm-fusion (complete stack)
 2. rpm-fusion-tainted (for nvidia-open drivers)